adam10603/GTAWeather/README.md

 ## Usage

-Place `gtaweather.js` next to your main .js file to be able to use it.
-Example use in a [Discord.js](https://discord.js.org/) bot:
+Example use in a [Discord.js](https://discord.js.org/) bot with `gtaweather.js` placed next to the main .js file:

 ```javascript
 const Discord       = require("discord.js");